 A program of the U.S. Chamber of Commerce Foundation

-Our Community Engagement Events are one-day workshops designed to highlight the military community and the value veterans and military spouses bring to the region.
-They provide best practices for businesses to engage with the military community and strategies that elevate a company from military friendly to military ready.
+Our Community Engagement Events are half-day workshops designed to highlight the military community and the value veterans and military spouses bring to the region.
+Through this professional development training, business and community leaders learn best practices for engaging with the military community and innovative training programs to build the region’s workforce.

 Each workshop begins with a conversation about misconceptions.